YOUR FIRST VISIT TO St GUTHLAC'S

 • READINGS FROM THE BIBLE

 We will hear a couple of readings from the Bible.
 The text for the readings is usually printed on a pew-sheet which also has the notices for the week.
 You can take the pew sheet home with you at the end of the service and go through the readings in your own time.
-When the rector or curate comes to read his part, he and the choir will sing a short "Alleluia" or a song of praise.
+When the rector comes to read her part, she and the choir will sing a short "Alleluia" or a song of praise.
 After the readings have finished, the rector (or an appointed person) will give a sermon to explain the meaning of the readings and their relevance in our lives today before we declare our faith in the words of the Creed (the words are printed in the service booklet).

 As the needs of the church, our community and the world constantly change, these prayers will differ each week.
 Someone from the intercession team will lead the prayers which also usually relate to the readings that we have just heard.
 Prayers are offered for those who are sick and those who have recently died.
 The congregation are invited to join in the prayer responses.